Patience Pays Off

 So even though I knew she was working on a project, I tried my sad look which consists of plopping my face on her lap or a nearby footstool and then putting on an utterly sad and bored expression.
 The key is in the eyes.
 Sad dog eyes - I hear that works with humans.
 I see that it's a strategy used on Humane Society and other TV commercials when they are trying to get people to adopt dogs who need homes.

 Sidebar!
 Eager to greatly up grade the general feel with my current blog.
-Ideas concerning the modern branding of http://torontomortgagehouse.ca?
-Unquestionably a special mortgage broker that cares if ever seeking within the whole Ontario areas.
+Ideas concerning the modern branding of https://pcesolutions.ca?
+Unquestionably a brilliant business phone service in Calgary if ever seeking within the whole Alberta areas.
 Make your vote.
 Appreciated!

 So did it work?
 No!
 She did look at me(and even took this pic), but then turned back to her project.
 However, my sad dog eyes must have burned into her brain because it was not too long after that - she said -" Let's go!"
 I love those words.
 Only second to "Let's Eat!"